microapps/store-locator/README.md

 ## Features
 - draws all stores on a map
 - shows a list of stores in the side bar providing map navigation
-- determains user location and sorts the stores, showing nearest first
+- determines user location and sorts the stores, showing nearest first
-- shows a distance to each store form a given location
+- shows a distance to each store form a given location (walking or driving)
-- allows to search for nearest store to a givenn location
+- allows to search for nearest store to a given location
 - provides a direction link to each store
+- allows to set custom markers

 ## Usage